KETAMINE INFUSIONS

 What is Ketamine InfusionTherapy?

 Ketamine therapy is a treatment for depression, anxiety and PTSD which have not responded to other treatments like conventional medications or psychotherapy.
+It may also help chronic pain.
 It is NOT a comprehensive treatment for depression, anxiety or any psychiatric symptoms; nor for chronic pain, nor for drug and alcohol abuse!

 It is designed to add to your treatment plan while you are under the care of a qualified mental health professional.
 You should have been under the care of a therapist for at least 3 months prior to starting your infusions.